Inflore: Infloré 2022

+Inflore 2021

+Inflore 2021, the 16th edition marked a history by conducting a management fest online for the first time.
+With participation from foreign nationals, it was a year when Inflore became truly international.
+The event was conducted online from 12 to 17 February 2021.

 Inflore 2019

-The 15th edition of Rajagiri Inflore was conducted on 5 & 6 December 2019.
+The 15th edition of Rajagiri Inflore was conducted on 5 and 6 December 2019.

 Inflore 2018

-The 14th edition of Rajagiri Inflore was conducted on 5 & 6 October 2018.
+The 14th edition of Rajagiri Inflore was conducted on 5 and 6 October 2018.
 The theme of Inflore 2018 was 'The Thousand Spotlights'.
 Christ University won the overall championship.
 Students of Rajagiri supported the Chendamangalam weavers by selling Chekutty dolls during the two days of Inflore which were made by the students itself.

 Inflore 2017

 The 13th edition of Rajagiri Inflore was conducted on 6 and 7 October 2017.
 The theme of Inflore 2017 was 'The Roar'.
 The overall championship was won by K.L.E.
-Society’s College of Business Administration, Lingaraj College, Belgaum.
+Society's College of Business Administration, Lingaraj College, Belgaum.

 Inflore 2016

 The 12th edition of Rajagiri Inflore was conducted on 28 and 29 October 2016.
-The theme of Inflore 2016 was 'That 90’s magic'.
+The theme of Inflore 2016 was 'That 90's magic'.
 The overall championship was won by SCMS Cochin School of Business.